The Future of Smart Apartments: What We Learned at Blueprint Vegas 2024

 Final Thoughts

-The panel at Blueprint Vegas 2024 made one thing clear: smart technology is becoming an expectation in apartment communities.
+Blueprint Vegas 2024 made one thing clear: smart technology is becoming an expectation in apartment communities.
 With high-income renters demanding premium features and property owners seeking operational savings, investing in the right tech can offer significant returns.
 However, as James Alfandre, Gina Davis, and Mike Rovito all emphasized, success depends on choosing the right partner, making thoughtful, long-term decisions, and ensuring that both staff and residents are fully equipped to make the most of these investments.